 - Engage in a learning community of leaders working across the country on death penalty abolition

-Between January and June 2012, Fellows, in small “subcohorts” of 4-5 Fellows, attend the Art of Leadership, Rockwood’s foundational retreat.
-The rest of the participants in the Art of Leadership will have applied to the training separately from the Fellowship - so will include activists, organizers, program directors and other nonprofit leaders engaged in other social, economic and environmental issues.
+Between January and June 2012, Fellows, in small “subcohorts” of 4-5 Fellows, attended the Art of Leadership, Rockwood’s foundational retreat.
+The rest of the participants in the Art of Leadership applied to the training separately from the Fellowship - so included activists, organizers, program directors and other nonprofit leaders engaged in other social, economic and environmental issues.

 The Art of Leadership is an intensive retreat workshop in which participants will hone skills related to articulating vision, managing difficult conversations, and identifying personal leadership strengths and challenges.
 Each participant receives a 360-degree leadership evaluation from peers.